pluginkollektiv/snitch/readme.txt

 ### Automatic Shares go crazily ###
 The fact that every new _Snitch_ entry automatically sends a message to Facebook and/or Twitter, is clearly not due to *Snitch*.
 Rather, the cause is to be found in the inserted Auto-Tweet-Facebook-Plugin, which faulty triggers an automatic event at every - also non-public - [WordPress Custom Post Type](https://codex.wordpress.org/Post_Types).
 And that's wrong.
 The usage of such Plugins should be reconsidered.

-A complete documentation is available on [Snitchs website](https://snitch.pluginkollektiv.org/documentation/).
+A complete documentation is available on the [Snitch website](https://snitch.pluginkollektiv.org/documentation/).

 ## Changelog ##

 ### 1.1.9 ###
 * Shows schema of request (http/https)
-*
+* No "jerking" in the retrieval list during mouse over

 ### 1.1.8 ###
 * Support for WordPress 5.2
-* Bugix: Deprected Non-static call
+* Bugfix: Deprected Non-static call

 ### 1.1.7 ###
 * Updated README